tpascarella/sr50/docs/equipment/cash-on-hand.md

 # Cash on Hand

+There will come times where you need to get your hands on some cash in a pinch.

-## In Your Wallet
+## How Much Cash to Keep In Your Wallet

-It's useful to have $60 in change in your wallet for anything that comes up.
+It's useful to keep $60 in change in your wallet.
+Use the following denominations:
 - 1 $20
 - 2 $10s
 - 2 $5s
-- 10 $10s
+- 10 $1s

 This should be enough to cover your needs in 99% of circumstances.

-## In Your House
+## How Much Cash to Keep In Your House

 It's also useful to have a stack of $20s hidden away somewhere.
 If your car gets towed, or anything else comes up that you can't use a card for, this is useful.

+## Debit Card

+If you aren't willing to keep cash on hand, at least be able to grab some from the ATM at a moment's notice.

 >Increase Your Savings Rate